1. Registration implies acceptance of these rules, and of the Peer Awards terms.

 9. The organisers reserve the right to contact the entrant or their senior representative (3 above) to validate any statements made within the submission.

-1. Payment for submission is required in full for an entry to be placed on a Peer Awards shortlist.
+1. Payment for submission is required in full for an entry to be considered for nomination.
+Where this requirement for payment in advance is waived by the Peer Awards, payment is required in full for a nominated entry to be confirmed on a Peer Awards shortlist.

 3. All entries and ratings are to be submitted online.
 We will take all reasonable care in handling these, but accept no responsibility for loss or damage, however caused.